 Try to look at the weather before picking out your outfit.
 In warmer weather, consider wearing lighter materials, such as cotton, rayon, or linen.
 You can also try wearing looser fits and accessories with ventilation, like mesh sneakers.
 No matter the weather, consider dressing in layers.
 If you feel overheated, you can remove a layer.
 Watch an Above MS expert contributor give some fashion tips for people living with MS. Remember, you don’t have to feel hot to look cool.

 A cool bath may help reduce core body temperature (around the heart and spinal cord).
 Consider a cool wash after physical activity or time spent in a warm environment.
 Enjoy this time to yourself to cool down physically and mentally.
-While sitting in the cool bathtub, you can take advantage of the alone time to practice mindfulness and meditation.
+While sitting in the cool bathtub, you may take advantage of the alone time to practice mindfulness and meditation.

 A cooling scarf or vest is designed to help cool the body’s core temperature.
 It absorbs body heat, and then mimics the body’s sweat glands by pushing out perspiration through the cloth.
 This helps the body stay cool.
 Try wearing a cooling scarf on hot days or when doing physical activity.